Rusiann7/Market-Price-Tracker/CodeofConduct.md

-# Code of Conduct for Market Goods Price Tracker (GPLv3)
+# Code of Conduct for Market Price Tracker (GPLv3)

 ## 1. Introduction
-This Code of Conduct outlines the expectations for contributors and users of the Market Goods Price Tracker project, which is licensed under the GNU General Public License version 3 (GPLv3).
+This Code of Conduct outlines the expectations for contributors and users of the Market Price Tracker project, which is licensed under the GNU General Public License version 3 (GPLv3).
 All participants are expected to abide by both this Code of Conduct and the terms of the GPLv3 license.

 ## 2. Modification and Usage Rights
 - You are free to: